davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

     - This is a plugin that bundles a bunch of language syntax plugins into one.
       It particularly includes `sheerun/yajs.vim`, which is an outdated mirror of `othree/yajs.vim`.
+- [bigfish/vim-js-context-coloring]
+    - This is an interesting new method of syntax highlighting.
+It picks out function scopes from your program by runningg it through a node.js binary that runs a JavaScript parser and assigns a color to the scope.
+Things within that scope are assigned a color.
+Because it requires in-depth parsing of your code, it may not color your code when it is incomplete (i.e., the syntax is not yet valid).
+    - This syntax plugin can be used in combination with any of the above, and you can toggle it on and off.

-**All of these provide ES2015 (ES6) and JSDoc support to varying degrees**, which Vim lacks by default.
+With the exception of vim-js-context-coloring, **all of these provide ES2015 (ES6) and JSDoc support to varying degrees**, which Vim lacks by default.
 I personally use and recommend [othree/yajs.vim] since it has most up-to-date language support.
 The author also writes a few other plugins that can be used in conjunction with it (although they may work with the other syntaxes too).

 Using [vim-plug], I recommend installing the plugin like this: